 After standard desalting or purification,

 a small percent of heterogeneous products containing single or multi-site conjugate

 per molecule may exist.

-purification technique such as stirred cell filtration, tangential flow filtration
+techniqies such as stirred cell filtration, tangential flow filtration (TFF), and

-(TFF), gel filtration chromatography may also be used to either remove excess reagent
+gel filtration chromatography may also be used to either remove excess reagent or

-Cross-linked target molecule may then be further characterized by biochemical or
+Cross-linked target molecules may then be further characterized by biochemical or

 biophysical techniques.
 Once the product has been purified, it may be subject to